 STO uses machine learning to analyze your contacts’ behavior and identify the times when they are most responsive.
 This is independent of time zone, language or region.
 The contacts are then divided among 12 child campaigns, sent on the hour at two-hour intervals.

 For new contacts with no behavior history, their first emails will be sent at a time calculated on the basis of your account’s aggregate historical data on open times.
 But the algorithm analyzes new responses for every contact on a daily basis and updates its model accordingly.
 This means that we will have more accurate data over time.
 Our research shows that, after sending 10 send time optimized campaigns, with the new algorithm, it generated an average 4.3% uplift in terms of click rates.
 It is nearly twice as large as the relative click-rate uplift (2.3%) that the original algorithm achieved.
 Note that the overall performance improvement and account-level results vary depending on multiple factors.

 In order to measure the benefits of STO, a control group of 10% of the launch list is also created for each campaign.
 The engagement results of this control group are used as benchmarks against which STO results are compared.
 This is done completely automatically, so you do not need to devote time and effort to performing A/B testing on your own.

 Are there any limitations?

-- Send Time Optimization can currently only be enabled for ad hoc email campaigns and for batch email nodes in Automation Center programs that do not start with a transactional entry node.
+- Send Time Optimization can currently only be enabled for batch email campaigns and for batch email nodes in Automation Center programs that do not start with a transactional entry node.

 - Currently, the option Do not send to duplicate email addresses, which you can select in the Email Settings step when creating your campaign, does not apply to STO campaigns.